abhith/abhith.net/src/pages/blog/filtering-paging-and-sorting-in-sql-server-2008.md

 templateKey: blog-post
 image: /img/logo-microsoft-sql-server-595x3350.jpg
 description: >-
   This article provide one solution to achieve server side paging, sorting and filtering in SQL Server 2008.
+tags:
+- sql-server
 ---

 **Stored procedure** to achieve paging, sorting and filtering in SQL Server 2008 is given below.